THE

 About

 The Rising Voices Awards are a collaboration between seven youth literary magazines–The Stirling Review, The Incandescent Review, SeaGlass Literary, The Globe Review, The Trailblazer Review, HaluHalo Journal, and Outlander Zine, as well as our 501(c)(3) partner Humanity Rising.
-Directed by Tane Kim, the contest represents the first event ever of its kind, where a team of youth arts organizations join hands with renowned guest authors to create something amazing and display the immense changemaking potential of youth in literature.
-We are proud to present to you the first ever Rising Voices Awards: a writing contest for youth creatives aged
+The contest represents the first event ever of its kind, where a team of youth arts organizations join hands with renowned guest authors to create something amazing and display the immense changemaking potential of youth in literature.
+We are proud to present to you the first ever Rising Voices Awards: a writing contest for youth creatives aged 13-18, with $2,350 in prize money.

 About OUR PARTNER: